jorgelmunozp/inmobiliaria-frontend-react/README.md

 ## Description

-This project consists of the development of a application for trading of a real estate agency
+This project consists of the development of a application for a fruit store

 * It was developed with JavaScript, Html, and Css in React Js